-We also owe our success to the efforts and enthusiasm of our employees throughout the entire Group.
+The efforts and enthusiasm of our employees are the foundation for the success of VP Bank Group.
 Therefore we feel it is important for us to support our employees individually.

 VP Bank recognises its responsibility as an employer, as it creates modern and attractive working conditions.
 Each person’s ability to perform depends as much on motivation and health as the work environment.
 VP Bank seeks to attract and retain the best talent by offering attractive career opportunities and extensive continuing education options.